1998 Kiribati parliamentary election

 Parliamentary elections were held in Kiribati on 23 September 1998, with a second round on 30 September.
 Although all candidates for the 40 seats ran as independents, they could be divided into three groups; the National Progressive Party, Protect the Maneaba, and unaffiliated independents.
-Independents emerged as the largest group in Parliament, with 15 of the 40 seats.
+Independents emerged as the largest group in the House of Assembly with 15 of the 40 seats.